 The Order has released a statement saying, “While the order cannot comment on individual cases or on cases arising from unsubstantiated reporting, it is responding in accordance with its safeguarding policies and procedures and has reported the allegations to the relevant authorities and will co-operate as required.” and that “The St John of God Order reiterates its unreserved apology to any individual who has suffered any form of abuse while in its care,” as reported by the Irish Times.

-If you have been involved in a sexual abuse experience, please contact Coleman Legal.
-Our dedicated team are extensively experienced in handling cases of sexual abuse in a workplace and other environments and ready to advise.
+If you have been involved in a sexual abuse experience, please contact Coleman Legal LLP.
+Our dedicated team is extensively experienced in handling cases of sexual abuse in a workplace and other environments and is ready to advise.
 If you have experienced abuse, such as child abuse or sexual and you have questions surrounding the incident, please contact our Sexual Abuse Case Team today at Coleman Legal to find out if you have potential action.